deweyjose/graphqlcodegen/README.md

 Feel free to simply create a GitHub issue for requests to integrate with newer [releases](https://github.com/Netflix/dgs-codegen/releases) of the core DGS Codegen library.

 ### PRs
 PRS are welcome as well.
 The level of difficulty across DGS Codgen updates varies.
-Typically we add new pluing options and update the [CodeGenConfig](https://github.com/Netflix/dgs-codegen/blob/master/graphql-dgs-codegen-core/src/main/kotlin/com/netflix/graphql/dgs/codegen/CodeGen.kt#L443) constructor - when new options are added to the Codegen core library.
+Typically we add new plugin options and update the [CodeGenConfig](https://github.com/Netflix/dgs-codegen/blob/master/graphql-dgs-codegen-core/src/main/kotlin/com/netflix/graphql/dgs/codegen/CodeGen.kt#L443) constructor - when new options are added to the Codegen core library.

 Please make sure you run step 2 below to ensure your PR builds correctly.
 You may need to analyze the CodeGenConfig ctor parameters and add support for new options.